osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

         - Hornets come out 1 and 2 at a time instead of in big groups in Hornets Nest/Swarm

     Landscapes:
+    	- New Nuclear Power Plant Building
+    		- Explodes and releases massive amounts of fallout that travels down wind
         - Tweaked surround texture for desert maps some so its a little less repetitive looking

     Other: